elixir-bridge/elixir-bridge.github.io/01_Installfest/05-install-elixir-and-phoenix.markdown

 #### Homebrew

-Update your homebrew to latest:

-Type this in the terminal:
+Before installing anything with homebrew, always update to latest, by typing this in the terminal:

 `brew update`

+then you can use homebrew to install elixir:

  `brew install elixir`

-#### Macports
+#### OR Macports

-Type this in the terminal:
+Alternately, you may install using Macports, by typing this in the terminal:

 `sudo port install elixir`

+#### Check Your Installation

+To check that Elixir is installed correctly:

+`elixir -v`

+You should see:

+`Elixir 1.3.4`

 ### Step :7 Install Hex